 In your renewal request, be sure to indicate any changes in personnel, facility, project, and radionuclides.
 Renewals will be reviewed on the same criteria as original applications for authorization.

-X-ray Permits are valid for the duration of the research and does not require renewal.
-However, permit holders are required to notify the Radiation Safety Officer if the following changes occur:
+Radiation Use Permits (X-ray) are valid for the duration of the research and do not require renewal.
+However, Device Owners are required to notify the Radiation Safety Officer if the following occur:

-- Dose is significantly different from amount approved in the initial application
+- The dose is significantly different from amount approved in the initial application

-All RAM permits are subject to six-month inspections by Radiation Safety and all lab are required to document a monthly contamination survey.
+All Radiation Use Permits (RAM) are subject to six-month inspections by Radiation Safety, and labs are required to document a monthly contamination survey.
 A permit holder may choose to inactivate the permit if the lab is not planning to use radioactive material in the near future.
 A written request must be sent to Radiation Safety Officer (RSO).

 After the request is received, Radiation Safety will ensure that all the labs on the RAM permit are surveyed and cleared for contamination; all radiation labels are removed; all radioactive materials are removed; and all radioactive waste is disposed of.